S3gmentati0nFault/Slides/ISC-recap/sycl.md

   <img src="./img/buffer.png">
 </div>

 A buffer object “tells” the runtime how the data is laid out, the accessor “tells” it how we the memory is going to be read and written.
-Defining an accessor is equal to defining data dependencies between tasks \[Enccs\].
+Defining an accessor is equal to defining data dependencies between tasks \[1\].

 ---